sfantao/lumi-megatron-lm-scripts/from-pizdaint/README.md

 # Piz Daint
-This are the instructions to run the prtraining on [Piz Daint](https://www.cscs.ch/computers/piz-daint/).
+This are the instructions to run the pretraining on [Piz Daint](https://www.cscs.ch/computers/piz-daint/).
 This is a Cray machine with one NVidia GPU per node.

 Here we run the pretraining using singularity.
 We use the image [nvcr.io/nvidia/pytorch:21.07-py3](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) from Nvidia GPU Cloud.
 For more info, see the [release notes](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel_21-07.html#rel_21.07).